HansT01/timeprofiles/README.md

         # Method content
 ```

-Another way of using the profiling decorators is to apply it directly onto a class object.
+Another way of using the profiling decorators is to apply it directly onto an object.
 In the following example, only the methods called from the example_object will be profiled.
+Keep in mind that this excludes the **__init__** method as the decorators are added after instantiating the object.

 ```python
 example_obj = TPC.profile_class_methods(ExampleClass())